 One of the most likely causes for a delay is the e-mail address you provided with your order is rejecting the registration e-mail (usually because the e-mail address you provided is spelled incorrectly or your e-mail service has blocked it or routed it to a spam folder).
 There may also be a technical problem.
 If your payment has been finalized and you still haven't received your key after around 12 hours, please contact us or the reseller you ordered from to follow up on the status of your order and resend your information as needed.
 To expedite your order, please verify your e-mail address is correct when placing your order and make sure your mailbox can receive the e-mail.

-How does the order process and key/copy protection system work, can I install the game later on a new computer I buy?
+How does the order process and registration system work, can I install the game later on a new computer I buy?

-Once an order is processed and passes the fraud check (which usually takes less than a few minutes or few hours at most), a key is e-mailed to the registered user.
-The key does not expire and can be used to install the game on a different computer at a later date.
-There are no installation count limits that would risk preventing you from installing the game months or years later.
+Once an order is processed and passes the fraud check (which usually takes less than a few minutes or few hours at most), a random key is e-mailed to the registered user.
+The key does not expire and can be used to install the game on a different computer at a later date (keys are not computer locked or hardware dependent).
+There are only simple checks in place to prevent the same key from being used for more than one player in multiplayer and for key validity.
+Even if the game's website and online multiplayer server list system aren't around at some point in the future, you can still use your key to register the game you paid for offline.
+There are also no installation count limits that would risk preventing you from installing the game months or years later.
 Likewise, there are no uninstall 'deactivation' requirements to restore installation functionality.

 Once the game is registered, it converts itself into the full version.
-The full version can be updated, patched, and reinstalled using the same downloadable installation file available on the game's website.
+The full version can be updated, patched, and reinstalled using the same installation file.
 One installation file is used for the demo, full version, and all upgrades/patches.
 This helps make the process of installation and upgrading easier.
 You can upgrade/patch your copy of the game without interfering with the registration status for both the demo and full version.

 Copyright © 1999-2012 StarWraith 3D Games LLC.